embodied-agent-interface/embodied-agent-interface/README.md

        ```

     3. **Install `iGibson`**:
-       We provided a script for automatically installing `iGibson`, please make sure python=3.8:
+       We provided a script for automatically installing `iGibson`, please make sure python=3.8 and your system meets minimum requirements as mentioned in `1`:
        ```
        python -m behavior_eval.utils.install_igibson_utils
        ```